TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 All the usage details are automatically refreshed after every five seconds.

 !!!
 Note
-	TIBCO ComputeDB Monitoring Console is not yet tested and supported on Internet Explorer.
+	SnappyData Monitoring Console is not yet tested and supported on Internet Explorer.

 To access SnappyData Monitoring Console, start your cluster and open [http:`<leadhost>`:5050/dashboard/](http:`<leadhost>`:5050/dashboard/) in the web browser.